qtproject/pyside-pyside-setup/sources/shiboken6/doc/typesystem_specifying_types.rst

 custom-type
 ^^^^^^^^^^^

-    The custom-type node simply makes the parser aware of the existence of a target language type, thus avoiding errors when trying to find a type used in function signatures and other places.
+    The ``custom-type`` node simply makes the parser aware of the existence of a target language type, thus avoiding errors when trying to find a type used in function signatures and other places.
 The proper handling of the custom type is meant to be done by a generator using the APIExractor.
+    It is a child of the :ref:`typesystem` node.

     .. code-block:: xml